-Physicians (85%) agreed that tumour genomic profiling should be performed at mCSPC diagnosis with 75% recommending it be done at time of germline testing as part of a paired tumour/germline analysis.
-Consensus (76%) was reached that archival tumour tissue be used for the testing.
+Physicians (85%) agreed that tumor genomic profiling should be performed at mCSPC diagnosis, with 75% recommending it be done at time of germline testing as part of a paired tumor/germline analysis.
+Consensus (76%) was reached that archival tumor tissue be used for the testing.